Stories about WVU Law.

 Four WVU Law students gained practical legal experience while working in one judge’s chambers.

 WVU Law graduate Alex Aide works for Born This Way Foundation, overseeing global initiatives that empower youth to thrive and drive positive change in their communities and beyond.

-Francesca graduated in May and is now a clerk for the Honorable Frank W. Volk in the U.S. District Court for the Southern District of West Virginia.
+Francesca graduated in May 2020 and started clerking for the Honorable Frank W. Volk in the U.S. District Court for the Southern District of West Virginia.

 A Du Bois Fellow, Brice wanted to study the law outside of his home state of Texas.

 Emily Cramer helped protect the intellectual property of global businesses this summer working in Beijing, China.